lavanet/lava/x/projects/README.md

     - chain_id: "*" # allows all other chains without specifying
 ```

-All fields are not mandatory.
+All fields are optional.
 An unfilled field will be replaced with a default value or be ignored.

 ### Project Keys YAML